kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Trigger endpoint
 ================

-This endpoint is called by Automation Center, when the program execution reaches your node.
+This endpoint is called by Automation Center when the program execution reaches your node.
 It should start the execution of your service.

 HTTP Method: POST